Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 <!--
 - Glance and understand the basics, big picture
-- As you read down, things make more and more sense
+- As you read down, things make more and more sense -->
-- Mitchell mentioned that Component is also an attached property so we should change this as well -->

 ---